Loan recovery eludes India's banks, even as growth rate beats China

 India’s firms have seen debt levels nearly triple in the past five years and are struggling to digest debt already on their balance sheets after two years of weak economic expansion.

 “I look at infrastructure, and in this industry there is not much change.
-Banks are a little wary of lending to infrastructure because there have been delays and other problems,” said Issac George, chief financial officer of infrastructure firm GVK.
+Banks are a little wary of lending to infrastructure because there have been delays and other problems,” said Issac George, chief financial officer of infrastructure firm GVK (GVKP.NS).

 Although bank loans still account for bulk of the credit in India, another factor that has weighed on bank loans is cheaper availability of funds through commercial papers and bonds.